FrankiePower/ZK-VOTE-AFRICA/README.md

 ### Solution

 Our solution is a decentralized electoral system built on the Lisk blockchain.
-This system ensures transparency, security, and efficiency in electoral processes by leveraging smart contracts, decentralized storage, and blockchain technology.
+This system ensures transparency, security,anonymity and efficiency in electoral processes by leveraging smart contracts, decentralized storage, and blockchain technology.
 The system allows for secure voter registration, transparent vote casting, accurate result collation, and the inclusion of diaspora voters.
-Additionally, zk-SNARKs technology is used to anonymize casted votes, ensuring voter privacy.
+Additionally, we used ECDSA cryptography to anonymize casted votes, ensuring voter privacy.

 ## Key Features

-- Voter Registration: A secure and decentralized process for registering eligible voters, storing their data on IPFS/Pinata, and ensuring each voter is uniquely identified.
-- Vote Casting: A transparent and tamper-proof mechanism for casting votes, with zk-SNARKs used to anonymize votes.
-- Result Collation: Accurate and verifiable collation of votes, with results being publicly accessible and immutable.
-- Diaspora Voting: Inclusion of diaspora voters, allowing them to securely participate in the electoral process from anywhere in the world.
+- Ethereum Name Service(ENS)

+  - Unique approach to voter registration and verification.
+  - Ensures one-person-one-vote principle.

+  Decentralized Voting System

+  - Leverages blockchain technology for transparency and security.
+  - Eliminates central points of failure and manipulation.

+  Anonymous Vote Casting

+  - Protects voter privacy.
+  - Reduces the risk of voter intimidation and bribery.

+  Diaspora Voting Support

+  - Enables African citizens abroad to participate in elections
+  - Increases inclusivity in the democratic process

+  Secure Vote Collation

+  - Automated and tamper-proof vote counting
+  - Reduces human error and potential for manipulation

 ## Technology Stack

 ### Backend:

 - Lisk Blockchain: Used for deploying smart contracts that manage voter registration, vote casting, and result collation.
-- IPFS/Pinata: Utilized for decentralized storage of voter data, ensuring that sensitive information is securely stored and easily retrievable.

 ### Frontend: